UDOOboard/Neo-Docs/docs/04_Software_&_Operating_Systems/01_UDOObuntu.md

-UDOObuntu is the official Linux operating system for the UDOO Neo.
+UDOObuntu is the official Linux-based operating system for the UDOO Neo.

 ## Technical specifications